docker/labs/dockercon-us-2017/docker-enterprise/README.md

 ### <a name="task1.1"></a>Task 1.1: Installing the UCP Manager

 1. Log in to `node0` of the three nodes you have been given for this lab.
-The username for all of the Linux nodes is `ubuntu` and the node will have a unique password that should be in your email.
 You may be prompted whether you want to continue.
 Answer `yes` and then enter the password.

 ```
 $ ssh ubuntu@node0-smwqii1akqh.southcentralus.cloudapp.azure.com